stefanv/blog/content/posts/2016-02-26-matplotlib-on-osx.md

 title: Python & Matplotlib on OSX
 tags: ['python']
 status: published
-description: Where we discuss two ways of installing Matplotlib on MacOS.
+summary: Where we discuss two ways of installing Matplotlib on MacOS.
 ---